Dan-Leh/CPC-for-speaker-identification/README.md

 ![image](https://user-images.githubusercontent.com/112875332/232781631-bb8b5604-8e4f-4d55-bf67-d452007e17ea.png)

 Hello, and welcome to Dan Lehman and Twan Leloup's project on using Contrastive Predictive Coding for speaker identification in the course 5AUA0 Advanced sensing using deep learning.
-Here you will find all the information you need for running our code.
+This readme provides the information you need for running our code, and the paper is uploaded [here](https://github.com/Dan-Leh/CPC-for-speaker-identification/blob/master/Submitted%20Paper.pdf).

 ### Requirements:
 You need these packages: